crakaC/EnumAnnotation/README.md

 ```

 # Usage

-Add it in your root build.gradle at the end of repositories:
+In your root build.gradle.kts at the end of repositories:
 ```kotlin
 dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)